ETCLabs/sACN/docs/pages/using_receiver.md

 wish to implement the per-address priority extension should check for the `0xdd` start code and handle the data accordingly.

-When implementing the per-slot priority extension, the source PAP lost callback should be implemented to handle the condition where a source that was previously sending `0xdd` packets stops sending them:
+When implementing the per-address priority extension, the source PAP lost callback should be implemented to handle the condition where a source that was previously sending `0xdd` packets stops sending them: